unlight/prisma-nestjs-graphql/README.md

 #### `unsafeCompatibleWhereUniqueInput`

-This trick TypeScript and set property as non optional for all fields in `*WhereUniqueInput` classes.
+Set TypeScript property type as non optional for all fields in `*WhereUniqueInput` classes.
 See [#177](https://github.com/unlight/prisma-nestjs-graphql/issues/177) for more details.
 Type: `boolean`
 Default: `false`